4 Ways to Make Work Boots Waterproof at Home – The Ultimate Guide

 Don’t you hate when it rains and your shoes get wet?

-• Wax Based Materials : The best thing about wax-based polishes is that they offer a layer of protection between your boots and the environment.
-Wax will moisturize, polish, protect from dirt and water spots!
+• Wax-Based Materials: The best thing about wax-based polishes is that they offer a layer of protection between your boots and the environment.
+Wax will moisturize, polish, and protect from dirt and water spots!
 Applying it every few wears ensures you get to enjoy those clean boot life days for as long as possible.
 Keep in mind though: never use any shiner or shoe nourishing cream if applying wax because this would cause an undesirable waxy build up preventing these products from reaching the leather surface underneath (which can be frustrating!).

-• Other Special Chemical Waterproofing Compounds : Waxing season is over and your shoes are looking a little dull.
+• Other Special Chemical Waterproofing Compounds: Waxing season is over and your shoes are looking a little dull.
 Maybe you’re like me, thinking that nothing could be worse than the wet weather we’ve been having all year?
 Enter Special Waterproof Compounds!
-These special chemical-based formula designed to act as effectively as wax-based polish but sticks for longer than the wax – without any of those pesky water droplets spoiling it’s effect on boots.
-The only downside: no shiny layer added by this method so I need to use some nourishing pastes afterwards in order bring life back into my boots’ leathers from their lackluster appearance after a long winter period.
+This special chemical-based formula is designed to act as effectively as wax-based polish but sticks for longer than the wax – without any of those pesky water droplets spoiling its effect on boots.
+The only downside: no shiny layer added by this method so I need to use some nourishing pastes afterward in order to bring life back into my boots’ leathers from their lackluster appearance after a long winter period.

 DIY Methods To Make Work Boots Waterproof